 - Interdisciplinary graduate programs in Cell and Molecular Biology, Microelectronics and Photonics, Public Policy and Environmental Dynamics

 The biological engineering academic programs incorporate the science of biology into the profession of engineering.
-Our undergraduate biological engineering program focuses on biosystems that produce and utilize food, water, and energy.
+Our undergraduate biological engineering program focuses on biosystems that produce and utilize water, food, and energy.
 The goal of biological engineering is to make these biosystems sustainable.

-- Water systems include: watershed ecosystem services, stream bank, lake, and reservoir restoration and management, ecological engineering design, water resources, water quality and non-point source pollution management, watershed modeling and monitoring, irrigation technologies, water management at watershed and ecosystems scales, metrics for sustainable water management, and low-impact development
+- Water systems include: watershed ecosystem services, stream bank, lake, and reservoir restoration and management, ecological engineering design, water resources, water quality and non-point source pollution management, watershed modeling and monitoring, irrigation technologies, water management at watershed and ecosystems scales, metrics for sustainable water management, and low-impact development.

 Biological and Agricultural Engineering extension programs offer information and skill-development to assist Arkansans in maintaining and improving their access to sustainable food, water and energy systems.
 Our programs provide a biological and systems perspective to the state-wide extension team.
 Expertise exists in nutrient management, design and practices for animal manure management; GIS-coupled sensing, web and mobile-device information delivery, modeling of watersheds, climate-change variables, and biomass resources; air-emission quantification for control and mitigation of air-pollution, poultry-house indoor air-quality; poultry farm energy efficiency, thermal energy-conversion, and residential energy conservation and efficiency.

 Our research and extension programs address problems relevant to our stakeholders, not only dealing with food and agriculture, but also in sustaining ecological prosperity for a healthy planet.
 Please let us know how you would like to be engaged and do not hesitate to call (479-575-2351) or e-mail (firstname.lastname@example.org), or if you are in the area, drop in for a visit.
-I would be delighted to pursue this further and discuss our plans for a bright and exciting future.